phax/ph-oton/README.md

 # ph-oton
-This set of Java libraries forms a generic package to build Java web applications.
+This set of Java libraries forms a package to build Java web applications.

 ---